 The following morning we were driven to the stables to meet our horses for the week.
-Although Myfanwy had chosen a thoroughbred mare named Harriet for me, a smaller cob cross named Jack nickered at me as we walked through the yard, choosing me for this first trail ride of the week.
+Although the guide had chosen a thoroughbred mare named Harriet for me, a smaller cob cross named Jack nickered at me as we walked through the yard, choosing me for this first trail ride of the week.
 Jack gave it his best, but he had a bit of a choppy trot and was not as balanced as I prefer in the canter and gallop.
-Jack and I bid each other adieu after the first day and I took Myfanwy up on her next suggestion of a cob cross named Bill, nicknamed ”Billy Who Tries” for his comfortable but somewhat slower gaits and steady personality.
+Jack and I bid each other adieu after the first day and I took up the next suggestion of a cob cross named Bill, nicknamed ”Billy Who Tries” for his comfortable but somewhat slower gaits and steady personality.
 Billy worked out great for me since I was the official photographer for the ride and he was most patient while I took pictures from the saddle.
 In addition, Billy helped me regain my confidence while galloping after a recent incident with one of my own horses at home had left me a bit insecure in the fast gaits.

 The next four days of the ride we didn’t return to the stables, but instead headed out in a wide loop of the Welsh countryside.
 Our first big climb took us high up a mountain with a splendid view of Llangorse lake and the village of Llangors.
 The unusually wet summer left the Welsh countryside shimmering in a myriad of green tones.
 Hedges separated pastures where flocks of sheep grazed contentedly.
 This part of Wales reminded me of a “larger Ireland”, the air similarly soft and humid.
 What a pleasant surprise this was for me after the especially arid summer we had been experiencing in Wyoming!